 Average Weather in Page Arizona, United States

-In Page, the temperature typically varies from 30°F to 97°F over the course of the year, and is rarely below 22°F or above 103°F.
+In Page, the summers are hot and mostly clear, the winters are chilly and partly cloudy, and it is dry year round.
+Over the course of the year, the temperature typically varies from 30°F to 97°F and is rarely below 22°F or above 103°F.

 The hot season lasts for 3.6 months, from May 28 to September 15, with an average daily high temperature above 86°F. The hottest day of the year is July 9, with an average high of 97°F and low of 73°F.

 The cold season lasts for 3.1 months, from November 19 to February 21, with an average daily high temperature below 55°F. The coldest day of the year is January 7, with an average low of 30°F and high of 44°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.